 Job Creation and Workforce Development

-In 2020, GTE continued to make progress in achieving its local hiring goals, increasing the percentage of skilled employees from nearby areas.
-In addition, the company was focused on preparing promising employees to take on greater responsibility through development programs that open pathways for them to progress within the company.
-As part of its effort to address the UN Sustainable Development Goals, GTE continues to train women both inside and outside the company.
+In 2021, GTE continued to maximize local hiring of skilled employees from nearby areas.
+In addition, the Company was focused on preparing promising employees to take on greater responsibility through development programs that open pathways for them to progress within the company.
+As part of its effort to address the UN Sustainable Development Goals, GTE continues to train women both inside and outside the Company.

 Encouraging and Enabling Local Suppliers: A Fair Bidding Process